ahmedhesham095/Cow-Pay-SDK/README.md

     cowpaySDk.launchSDKView(paymentInfo: paymentInfo, callback: self, window: window) }
 ```
-## you can verify the payment status through the following methods in ###CowpayCallback protocol
+## you can verify the payment status through the following methods in <!-- CowpayCallback protocol   -->

 ```swift
 extension ViewController : CowpayCallback {